Artemisia Gentileschi: Florentine period (1612–1620)

 A month after the trial, Orazio arranged for his daughter to marry Pierantonio Stiattesi, a modest artist from Florence.
 Shortly afterward the couple moved to Florence.
 The six years she spent in Florence would be decisive both for Gentileschi's family life and professional career.
 Gentileschi became a successful court painter, enjoying the patronage of the House of Medici, and playing a significant role in courtly culture of the city.

-Gentileschi's career as an artist was very successful in Florence.
-She was the first woman accepted into the Accademia delle Arti del Disegno (Academy of the Arts of Drawing).
+Gentileschi’s acceptance into the Accademia delle Arti del Disegno marked an important institutional achievement, as women were rarely granted membership in artistic academies in early modern Italy.
+Art historian Mary Garrard notes that such institutions played a central role in defining professional artistic status and were typically structured around male participation.
+Her membership therefore reflects both her technical skill and the exceptional nature of her professional recognition within a gender-restricted artistic system.
 She maintained good relations with the most respected artists of her time, such as Cristofano Allori, and was able to garner the favour and the protection of influential people, beginning with Cosimo II de' Medici, Grand Duke of Tuscany, and especially of the Grand Duchess, Christina of Lorraine.
 Her acquaintance with Galileo Galilei, evident from a letter she wrote to the scientist in 1635, appears to stem from her Florentine years; indeed it may have stimulated her depiction of the compass in the Allegory of Inclination.

 Her involvement in the courtly culture of Florence not only provided access to patrons, but it widened her education and exposure to the arts.
 She learned to read and write and became familiar with musical and theatrical performances.
 Such artistic spectacles helped Gentileschi's approach to depicting lavish clothing in her paintings: "Artemisia understood that the representation of biblical or mythological figures in contemporary dress ... was an essential feature of the spectacle of courtly life."